 Indirect ownership includes situations where you are a beneficiary of a trust that owns the property, as well as situations where you are more than a 5% partner in a partnership or stockholder in a corporation that owns the property.
 The value of the property may be determined by the most recently assessed value for tax purposes, in the absence of a more current appraisal.

 The location or description of the property should be sufficient to enable anyone who looks at the form to identify the property.
-A legal description of the property may be used, but is not required.
-Simpler descriptions, such as "duplex, 115 Terrace Avenue, Tallahassee" or "40 acres located at the intersection of Hwy.
-60 and I-95, Lake County" are sufficient.
+A street address should be used, if one exists.

 PART D - INTANGIBLE PERSONAL PROPERTY